E3SM-Project/ekea/docs/source/extract.rst

             Maximum call time (usec):  0.143E+04
         ****************************************************

-Running the extracted kernel displays verfication and timing information of the execution.
+Running the extracted kernel displays verification and timing information of the execution.
 Please see :ref:`kernel-output` for details.

 Step 5. using the kernel